un0btanium/sc-server-meshing/public/techs/road_to_dynamic_server_meshing_introduction-1.md

 * Engine Rework: The majority of the engine was replaced with new systems.
 StarEngine was born.
 Most of these changes released with Alpha 3.0 in 2017.
 * (Area of) Interest Management System: Optimized the loading and networking aspects.
 Released in two parts as Object Container Streaming in 2018 and 2019.
 * Persistence: Introduced saving and loading game state to/from a database.
 Also layed the foundational architecture for Server Meshing.
 Released in 2023.
 * Distributed Simulation: Introduced by Server Meshing.
 Multiple game servers simulate different parts of the same game world.
-Work in Progress.
 * Architecture Scaleup: All code becomes highly scalable in a microservice architecture to allow many thousand of players to play in the same game world.

 ![Image](/images/road_to_dynamic_server_meshing_introduction/image-00.png)